sjsu-library/unionist/_items/unionist--image-0333.md

 relatedText: unionist--text-0360
 relatedTextIssue: 1834-04-10 p.04.60
 filename:
-caption: One is supposed to save that phrase for the most solemn and awful moment...
+caption: One is supposed to save that phrase for the <em>most</em> solemn and awful moment...
 order: '744'
 layout: items_item
 collection: items